academie-de-espee/earl-marshal/training/rapier-marshal.md

     * Armor first, head to toes, then weapons

 #### Head
 * Checking masks and helms for fit, wear and padding.
 Mask and helms should be inspected both on **AND** off the combatant at every event.
-“It is the mask I always wear” is **NOT** sufficient.
+"It is the mask I always wear" is **NOT** sufficient.
 * Masks and helms must be inspected at each event and each day for multi-day events.
 Combatants with masks and helms that do not meet society minimum requirements should be given the opportunity to correct the issue, but if they are unable or unwilling, they cannot be allowed to fight in that mask or helm.
 * Must be secured as to not be dislodged or removed during combat.
     * Specifically, a snug-fit mask and spring-tongue is not sufficient to meet this requirement.
-* They must have either padding or a suspension system sufficient to prevent internal components of the mask that may cause “injurious contact” from contacting the combatant’s head, neck or body during normal combat.
+* They must have either padding or a suspension system sufficient to prevent internal components of the mask that may cause "injurious contact" from contacting the combatant’s head, neck or body during normal combat.
 The interior of fencing masks and helms without a suspension system must have a minimum of .25 inches (6.35mm) open-cell foam or equivalent resilient padding to create separation between the mask and the wearer.
     * A FIE/USFA approved fencing mask in good repair is sufficient to meet this requirement.
 * They should not show signs of rust, broken welds, spread open mesh, internal protrusions, or sharp edges that could injure the wearer.
 * Helmet faceplates must not have holes  larger than 1/8" in diameter,  with a minimum offset of 3/16"